rjrodger/gubu/README.md

 * **Chainable:** `Closed({x: 1}).Required()`

 Make the value explicitly required.
 Undefined values will fail.
-This is most useful for objects and arrays, as these are optional be default.
+This is most useful for objects and arrays, as these are optional by default.

 ```js